SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 Note that the C# class declaring the JSImport method does not have an implementation.
 At compile time a source generated partial class will contain the .NET code which implements the marshalling of the call and types to invoke the corresponding JavaScript.
 In Visual Studio, using the Go To Definition or Go To Implementation options will respectively navigate to either the source generate partial class or the developer defined partial class.

 In this example, the intermediate `globalThis.callAlert` JavaScript declaration was used to wrap existing JavaScript.
-This article informally refers to the intermediate Javascript declaration as a JS shim.
+This article informally refers to the intermediate JavaScript declaration as a JS shim.
 In this case it can "shim" or fill the gap between the .NET implementation and existing JS capabilities/libraries.
 In many cases, such as this trivial example, the JS shim is not necessary and methods could be imported directly.
 As demonstrated later, sometimes a JS shim can serve to encapsulate additional logic, manually map types, reduce the number objects or calls crossing the interop boundary, and/or manually map static calls to instance methods.

 ## Loading JavaScript Declarations

 JavaScript declarations which are intended to be imported with JSImport would typically be loaded in the context of the same webpage or JavaScript host which loaded the .NET WebAssembly.
 This could be accomplished by:
 - A `<script>...</script>` tag declaring traditional JavaScript inline
 - A `<script src='./some.js'>` tag loading a traditional external *.js file
+- Loading a JavaScript ES6 module using `<script type='module' src="./moduleName.js"></script>` tag on the page
 - Loading a JavaScript ES6 module *.js file by using `JSHost.ImportAsync(...)` from the .NET WebAssembly

-- Loading a JavaScript ES6 module using `<script type='module' src="./moduleName.js"></script>` tag on the page
+Examples in this article use `JSHost.ImportAsync(...)`.
 When calling `JShost.ImportAsync(...)`, the client-side .NET WebAssembly will request the file using the `moduleUrl` parameter, and thus expects the file to be accessible as a static web asset much the same way as a `<script>` tag would retrieve a file with a `src` URL.
-For example, if using the following C# code within a WebAssembly Browser App project, then the *.js file would be placed inside the project under `/wwwroot/scripts/ExampleShim.js`.
+For example, if using the following C# code within a WebAssembly Browser App project, then the *.js file would be placed inside the project under `/wwwroot/scripts/ExampleShim.js`:

 ```C#
 await JSHost.ImportAsync("ExampleShim", "./scripts/ExampleShim.js");